PrismarineJS/flying-squid/doc/api.md

 #### player.world

-Which world the player is in.
-Get it by using `serv.worlds[player.world]`.
+The world which the player is in.

 ### Events